khaiwyon/materials/setting_up/additional_setup_for_windows.md

 - Configure your ```database.yml``` in your new rails app folder, under ``` development ``` and ``` test ```, add ```username: postgres ```
 and ```password: <the-password-you-set> ```

+- Finally, proceed to [NodeJs](https://nodejs.org/en/) website and downloaded the most current NodeJS version and install.